• There are no suggestions because the search field is empty.

 It signals us when we need to take better responsibility for our health and happiness.
 Anger's purpose is to teach us how to live from a place of authentic power, to advocate on our own behalf—not to hurt others!

 One of the first steps in how to control anger is to acknowledge that we're feeling it, which is the first tip listed in Andrea Bonior's Seven Quick Tips.
-Another important key is understanding a common misconception about anger.
+Another important key is understanding a common misconception about anger that many people overlook.

 A Common Misconception about Anger